programmistvdzinsahirybashke/CrocodileGame/README.md

 # CrocodileGame
-EXE variant of my application
+EXE variant of my application.
+Run Crocodile.exe to open the app.